A Uniform Confidence Band for the Marginal Treatment Effect Function: Introduction

-In the causal inference literature, a uniform confidence band is considered mainly for conditional average treatment effects functions.
-See, for example, \textcite{lee2017doubly}, \textcite{semenova2021debiased}, \textcite{fan2022estimation}, and \textcite{baybutt2023doubly}.
+In the causal inference literature, a uniform confidence band is primarily considered for conditional average treatment effect functions.
+See, for example, \textcite{lee2017doubly}, \textcite{semenova2021debiased}, \textcite{fan2022estimation}, \textcite{baybutt2023doubly}, and \textcite{Imai03042026}.
 We largely follow the approach taken by \textcite{lee2017doubly}.
 There are two critical differences.
 First, our target function is not a conditional mean function, but rather its derivative, which complicates the theoretical analysis.
-Second, the argument of our target function is the propensity score, which needs to be estimated; we must therefore handle the estimation error in the propensity score.
+Second, the argument of our target function is the propensity score, which must be estimated; we therefore must account for the estimation error in the propensity score.
 This second difference poses technical challenges and constitutes our technical contribution.